-This topic describes how to view and modify the parameters of an ApsaraDB RDS for PostgreSQL instance in the ApsaraDB RDS console or by calling the ApsaraDB RDS API.
+If you want to improve the performance of an ApsaraDB RDS for PostgreSQL instance or meet specific business requirements, you can modify the parameters of the RDS instance in the ApsaraDB RDS console or by calling the ApsaraDB RDS API.
 You can also view the parameter modification history in the ApsaraDB RDS console.

 Usage notes

 • The modification of some parameters triggers a restart of your RDS instance.
 After you modify the parameters and click Apply Changes, your RDS instance immediately restarts.
-To check whether the modification of a parameter triggers a restart, you need to log on to the ApsaraDB RDS console, go to the Editable Parameters tab, and then view the value in the Force Restart column for the parameter.
+To check whether the modification of a parameter triggers a restart, log on to the ApsaraDB RDS console, go to the Modifiable Parameters tab, and then view the value in the Force Restart column for the parameter.
 If the value is Yes, the modification of the parameter triggers a restart.
 If the value is No, the modification of the parameter does not trigger a restart.
 If the RDS instance restarts, your application is disconnected from the RDS instance.
+Make sure that you arrange your business before the restart of the RDS instance.
 Proceed with caution.

 Modify parameters